-The area of personal data protection in the employment relationship is regulated within the ZDR-1, in the Personal Data Protection Act21 and in the Labour and Social Security Registers Act22.
-According to ZDR-1 the employer may process personal data of employees if specifically determined in the law or if processing is necessary for the performance of rights and obligations from the employment relationship.
-The Labour and Social Security Registers Act enlists personal data and determines records of personal data of employees which the employer is obliged to keep by the law.
-The employer must not process any personal data of its employees, which is not connected to the employment relationship unless it obtains employee's consent.
+The field of employment law and the personal data of employees is more in detail regulated in the ZDR-1.
+According to ZDR-1, the employer may process personal data of employees if specifically determined in the law or if processing is necessary for the performance of rights and obligations from the employment relationship.
+Further on, the Labour and Social Security Registers Act enlists personal data and determines records of personal data of employees which the employer is obliged to keep by the law.
+The employer must not process any personal data of its employees, which is not connected to the employment relationship unless it obtains the employee's consent.
+The rejection of the consent shall not anyhow impact the employment relationship nor the position of the employee.
+It is important that consent is given in line with the GDPR in order for it to be valid.
 For the purpose of processing sensitive personal data, explicit prior written consent from an employee has to be acquired by the employer.
 The employer must never process personal data about pregnancy, family planning, marital status of an employee or any other personal data which is not connected to the employment relationship.

-An employer who employs more than 50 employees must adopt a personal data catalogue determined in the Personal Data Protection Act and register it with the Information Commissionaire of the RS.
-Such an employer must adopt a special internal act regulating the safety measures for protection of personal data.
-All employers are obliged to protect the personal data of the employees in accordance with the Data Protection Act.
+All employers are obliged to protect the personal data of the employees in accordance with the Data Protection Act and the GDPR if this is more favourable.
 Employees whose data is processed have the right of access to the collected data and request information on a number of issues related to its processing, such as where the data is transferred, to whom it is transferred, the purpose of the transfer and the legal grounds for the transfer, etc.